brdhunga/django-cluster/README.rst

 Settings
 -----------
 Your settings.py file (or whatever you use as your main settings file) need to contain the following settings.
+DC_TITLE_FIELD is the main title field that shows up as the titles in the visualization.
+DC_CONTENT_FIELD is the main content field.
+DC_MODEL is the model that will contain the above two fields.

+    DC_MODEL = 'blog.Blog' # app.model
+    DC_CONTENT_FIELD = 'content'
+    DC_TITLE_FIELD = 'title'
+    DC_SLUG_FIELD = 'slug'
+    DC_SVG_WIDTH = 1000
+    DC_SVG_HEIGHT = 400